0,00 USD

 Musical Achievements and Collaborations

-T-Vice’s unique sound has garnered international acclaim, leading to performances across the United States, Caribbean, and Europe.
+T-Vice’s unique sound has garnered international acclaim, leading to performances across the United States, the Caribbean, and Europe.
 The band has collaborated with notable artists, including Haitian rapper Wyclef Jean and Jamaican musician Buju Banton, further enriching their musical repertoire.

 Recent Endeavors